 - I (Mimsy) make $90,000/year as a nonprofit fundraiser

 This is money in our checking account and it covers the current month, plus two months of expenses, plus about $25K in true expenses saved.
 Beyond that, we don’t have savings built yet.
-We had been paying down non-mortgage debt and just finished earlier this year.
+We had been paying down non-mortgage debt and just finished early in 2020.

-We were going to switch to adding a dedicated savings category with the extra money, but instead we moved the dollars towards getting more than a month ahead, which seemed more prudent due to COVID-19 uncertainty.
+We were going to add a dedicated savings category with the extra money, but instead we moved the dollars towards getting more than a month ahead, which seemed more prudent due to COVID-19 uncertainty.

 - Mortgage: $275,000

 That’s it!
-As of February, we only have mortgage debt—thanks to YNAB and fully funding our true expenses.
+We only have mortgage debt as of February 2020—thanks to YNAB and fully funding our true expenses.

 |Credit Card Payments|